YOGESH-BUDHALKAR8055/Push-Button-Counter-using-ESP32/README.md

-#PROJECT
-Push Button Counter
-A Push Button Counter using an ESP32 and an OLED display is a simple and educational project.
-It demonstrates interfacing hardware components, using GPIO pins, and displaying data on an OLED screen.
-Here's an overview
+# Counter LED using ESP32 and OLED Display

 ## Objective
 Create a counter that increments or decrements when a push button is pressed, with the count displayed on an OLED screen.